Woodside School students protesting the construction of

 I have participated in Woodside planning since 1975, as a Planning Commissioner, member of the Architectural Site Review Committee, Trail Committee, Bicycle Committee, and several Town Center Committees.

-I chaired the committee which developed the design of Town Hall and the
+developed the design of Town Hall and the

 adjacent Town Center Parking District.